Team Survival Games for Workplace Teambuilding - HRDQ

 Build Synergy with Beyond the Valley of the Kings

-In Beyond the Valley of the Kings, participants are stranded in the desert after a hot-air balloon tour in Egypt crashes.
-Teams must work together to survive by ranking six action strategies and 10 duffle items – first as individuals, then a second time as a team.
-Participants compare their team scores to the best individual score and expert rationale to determine if synergy was achieved.
+In Beyond the Valley of the Kings, participants are stranded in the desert after a hot-air balloon tour crashes in Egypt.
+Teams must work together to survive by ranking six action strategies and 10 duffle items – first individually, then as a team.
+Participants compare their team scores with the best individual score and the expert rationale to determine whether synergy was achieved.

 Beyond the Valley of the Kings - HRDQ